tale-toul/OCP4AzureIPI/README.md

 ## Publishing TLS Routes via the Application Gateway
 @#Why is it necessary to specify every single route hostname instead of just using a default wildcard policy like in the case of the non secure applications#@

 @#Why use a map instead of a set for hostname lists?
 To avoid rebuilding a lot of the app gateway if the list is reordered alphabetically, and to allow defining different external and internal domains#@
+Keys in the map must be unique, no 2 console-openshift-console with different values are possible, which makes sense.
+Web console redirects to the apps domain at some point, maybe this can be changed by defining the console domain which is a feature introduced at some point in OCP
+Perhaps the best idea is to leave the internal tools (console, metrics, oauth) as private.

+@#Por que las aplicaciones no seguras (http) no usan la lista condicional de publicación, y todas son automáticamente accesibles?#@

 @#Using let's encrypt to add a valid certificate to the Application Gateway#@